dividing line

 Reviews:

-Sort of a Vampire/Western story, with a mixture of Greek mythology thrown in for good measure.
-The story takes place Lakkdarol—Earth's latest colony on Mars—a raw camp-town where "anything might happen, and very often did".
-Northwest Smith is a space-faring smuggler not quite evil, but not quite chivalrous either.
-He lives "outside the law" and does not want to draw attention to himself (and his interest in the shipping port and its outbound cargoes), but feels somehow compelled to help Shambleau when the crowd presses in.
+Sort of a Vampire/Western story, with a smidgeon of Greek mythology thrown in for good measure.
+The story takes place Lakkdarol, which is Earth's latest colony on Mars: a raw camp-town where "anything might happen, and very often did".
+Northwest Smith is a space-faring smuggler: not quite evil, but not quite chivalrous either.
+He lives "outside the law" and does not want to draw attention to himself (and his various illegal activities), but somehow feels compelled to help Shambleau when the crowd presses in.
 Smith's subsequent struggle, and descent into primal need, is repulsive and erotic at the same time (much more erotic in the written story) and is quite shocking for a story written in 1933.
 Mournful, mysterious, and tender; excellent acting, music and sound effects.
-[8/10] --- zM
+[8/10] -- zM

 Sleep and a Forgetting, A